oliwarner/django-multifactor/README.md

 ## Conditional bypass

 It's sometimes useful to be able to be able to conditionally bypass multifactor requirements.
 You might be in local testing, you might be in automated testing or impersonating other users.
-That's between you and your gods. `settings.MULTIFACTOR.BYPASS` accepts a single path to a function accepting a request.
+Deactivating a security layer has obvious risks but that's between you and your gods.

+`settings.MULTIFACTOR.BYPASS` accepts a single path to a function accepting a request.
 If that returns True, multifactor will bypass its normal checks on a page.

     MULTIFACTOR = {
         # ...
         'BYPASS': 'path.to.bypass_when_impersonating'
     }

-These are relatively easy to implement
+These are relatively easy to implement:

     def bypass_when_impersonating(request):
         from loginas.utils import is_impersonated_session